 New and Updated Course Descriptions

 NUR 111 - Fundamentals of Nursing

+NUR 111 focuses on the Basic Needs of the non acute adult patient to provide quality, safe patient centered care for diverse populations.
 The MCC nursing program’s conceptual framework and the core competencies of Associate Degree Nursing practice: Professional Identity, Nursing Judgment, Human Flourishing, and Spirit of Inquiry, are introduced.
 Students use knowledge, science and evidence to begin to assess a patient’s ability to meet Basic Needs and to implement fundamental nursing interventions.
 This course has a required clinical component

 Prerequisites: Grade of C or better in high school chemistry, biology and either Sequential Math, Math A Regents or High School Algebra or MTH 098;

 Course Learning Outcomes

-Course Offered Fall and Spring
+Course Offered Fall, Spring

 Use links below to see if this course is offered:

-Fall Semester 2017
+Fall Semester 2023